Tibetan Buddhist Prayer Flags, History & Symbolism

 Designs, Colors, and Meanings

-There are two types of prayer flags: 'lung ta' and 'darchor.'
-The lung ta (meaning 'wind horse') flags are multiple square or rectangular cloth pieces (flags) that are strung on a line.
+There are two types of prayer flags: 'lungta' and 'darchor.'
+The lungta (meaning 'wind horse') flag is made up of multiple square or rectangular cloth pieces strung on a line.
 When flown, these flags are often strung in a diagonal line at monasteries, stupas, and rocks on mountain passes.

 Darchor flags are generally made up of one large, rectangular cloth that is hung up on a pole along the longest edge of the flag.
 Darchor flags, resembling a banner, are said to carry wishes of longevity, fortune, health, and money on the wind.